Academic Regulations for Undergraduate Degrees

 Repeating Courses to Improve Grades

-Unless otherwise specified, students may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned academic unit’s course offering schedule and availability.
+Unless otherwise specified, students may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned course’s offering schedule and availability.
 Only two repeat attempts may be permitted.
 Course grades for all attempts will appear on the student’s academic transcript, but only the final grade earned will be included in the calculation of the student’s CGPA.

 14.5